Paris Opera House Tickets and Tours

 If you would also like to complete your trip to Paris with a cultural visit, I can tell you that Paris has one of the richest museum offerings in Europe.

 As the variety can be overwhelming when choosing which museums to visit, I have compiled my favourites in this guide to the museums in Paris.
-Museums ParisThe Louvre is one of the most popular museums in the world, but you'll probably end up choosing the Louvre.
+The 17 Best Museums in ParisThe Louvre is one of the most popular museums in the world, but you'll probably end up choosing the Louvre.
 I leave you here this article on Louvre Museum in Paris Tickets and Tours in case you want to know more.

 Book a guided tour of the Opera Garnier